kirolossedra/NLP-with-probabilistic-models/Autocomplete/Quiz.md

-I understand.
-I'll update the quiz to use backslashes to escape the special characters and add spaces within the probability functions where sentences are involved.
-Here's the revised version:

 # Language Model Quiz

 ### Question 1

+Corpus: “In every place of great resort the monster was the fashion.
+They sang of it in the cafes, ridiculed it in the papers, and represented it on the stage. ” (Jules Verne, Twenty Thousand Leagues under the Sea)

-In the context of our corpus, what is the probability of the word "papers" following the phrase "it in the"?
+In the context of our corpus, what is the probability of word “papers” following the phrase “it in the”.
 - [ ] $$P(papers | it\ in\ the) = 0$$
 - [ ] $$P(papers | it\ in\ the) = 1$$
 - [ ] $$P(papers | it\ in\ the) = 2/3$$